Legislation Status Report

 Requiring the Department of Housing and Community Development, Office of Landlord and Tenant Affairs in consultation with the Attorney General to develop a plan to identify severe health and safety risk properties in the State and take related actions; and requiring the Department to submit the plan and certain recommendations to the Governor and the General Assembly on or before August 31, 2027.

-HB 1219 (SB 739)Climate Change, Homeowner's Insurance, and Emergency Management - Study
+HB 1219 (SB 739)LinkClimate Change, Homeowner's Insurance, and Emergency Management - Study

 Fraser-Hidalgo